In

 the state, from the coast to the mountains and everywhere in

 between.
-As with most Civil War re-enactment war time units.
+As with most Civil War re-enactment units, the men

 Many people will ask why we participate in such an activity as re-enacting and preserving the memory of men whose lives have long since ceased.
 Perhaps the late Bruce Catton, author of so many volumes on the War Between the States, gave the best answer: